 1.2.5 Work package 5

-The work in WP5 has been focused in the deployment of the AERAS platform in the pilots’ environments, and in the administering of the validation tests.
+The work in WP5 has been focused on the integration of all the architectural components that have been developed in WP3 and WP4, as well as the deployment of the AERAS platform in the pilots’ environments, and in the administering of the validation tests.

+Definition and setup of the integration environment that has been utilized for the Continuous Integration (CI) and Continuous Development (CD) of all the components of the AERAS Platform.

-Implementation of AERAS-specific drivers for KYPO and OpenStack to allow the adaptation of the platform to the project requirements and the newer version of Openstack
+Implementation of AERAS-specific drivers for KYPO and OpenStack to allow the adaptation of the platform to the project requirements and the newer version of Openstack.

-Definition of validation tests and training programmes
+Definition and implementation of validation tests and training programmes.

 Administering of the validation tests and training programmes to the selected pilots’ personnel.